96 colors, including blue, black, cream, and tortoiseshell

 Exotics can be at a higher risk of developing obesity than some other breeds.
 This means you’ll need to keep a close eye on their weight and implement a weight loss management program with the help of your veterinarian if your cat puts on excessive weight.
 Encouraging exercise is also a great way to keep obesity at bay, but remember that any exercise will have to be balanced with any airway issues that your cat may have.
 We discuss this in more detail later.

 Some Exotics can suffer from something called Calcium Oxalate Urolithiasis, which results in bladder stones.
 This can be minimized by feeding a specific diet designed to promote feline urinary health.
-These feeds are usually high protein and contain potassium citrate.
+These feeds are usually high in protein and contain potassium citrate.
 They can usually be found in specialist pet stores and at your veterinary clinic.

 The Exotic Shorthair has a relatively high-energy drive and definitely enjoys good play sessions.
 You’ll want to set aside time every day for either training or playing with your Exotic to make sure they get enough exercise.
 They’ll enjoy going for short walks outside (in cool weather) and playing with food puzzles, interactive toys, and more!

-After they’d had their exercise, most Exotics are more than happy to curl up and enjoy a lazy nap.
+After they’ve had their exercise, most Exotics are more than happy to curl up and enjoy a lazy nap.
 You may find that your Exotic is most active at dawn and dusk, so you can tailor your exercise sessions to coincide with those times.

 Many Exotic Shorthair owners decide to keep their cats indoors, using air conditioning during hot weather to reduce the risk of any breathing problems.